-A signal in a Simulink® model has properties (or attributes) such as data type, dimensions, and numeric complexity.
-When a signal represents a recurring type of value, such as a wind velocity, tire pressure, or water temperature, you can define the signal properties once and reuse that specification for each signal that represents the same value type.
+When a signal represents a recurring type of value, you can define the signal properties once and reuse that specification for each signal that represents the same value type.
+For example, you can specify the unit, minimum value, maximum value, and dimensions of wind velocity, tire pressure, or water temperature.

-Simulink.ValueType object specifies a fundamental set of signal properties for a
+Simulink.ValueType object specifies this fundamental set of signal properties for

 The property specifications for a value type are relevant wherever the type of value

 appears in a model.